rraja30/python-challenge/README.md

 # Datasets with Python

-In this assignment, you'll complete two challenges in which you'll apply your new Python skills.
 ## PyBank

 In this challenge, you are tasked with creating a Python script to analyze the financial records of your company.
 You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: "Date" and "Profit/Losses".
 (Thankfully, your company has rather lax standards for accounting, so the records are simple.)